Brad Stevens: Coaching style

 Stevens has often been referred to as a coaching prodigy, but is not interested in self-promotion.
-He instead prefers to deflect the praise he receives to the players, athletic department, and his mentors.
+Stevens instead prefers to deflect the praise he receives to the players, athletic department, and his mentors.
 Stevens has not been known to posture for more money, or to leak his name for open coaching positions.
-He has been described as humble, modest, and not "about the money".
+Stevens has been described as humble, modest, and not "about the money."

 The New York Times, USA Today, ESPN, and other commentators attributed Butler's success against teams with superior athletes to Stevens' coaching style.
 The Times remarked, "the Bulldogs are very well prepared for their opponents, and they do not rattle easily", and says that the resulting confidence has led to the team's success.
 "He coaches to his personality and to his strengths," Collier says.
 "Obviously, he has great rapport and communication ability with his team."
 Yahoo!
-Sports compared Stevens to legendary coach John Wooden, writing "Brad Stevens is winning at Butler the Wooden way – calm and composed on the sideline."
+Sports compared Stevens to legendary coach John Wooden, writing: "Brad Stevens is winning at Butler the Wooden way—calm and composed on the sideline."
 Wooden agreed, saying, "I enjoy watching [Stevens] and very much enjoy [Butler's] style of play."

 With background at his short Eli Lilly stint, Stevens also gave a priority to mental health in his locker room.
 Stevens implemented wellness programs and invited Dr. Stephanie Pinder-Amaker, founding director of McLean Hospital's College Mental Health Program, to speak to his players.